AetCloud/UncappedCombo/README.md

 ## Build from source

 1. Create a `lib/` folder in the project directory
-2. Copy these from `TromboneChamp_Data/Managed` and you profile folder:
+2. Copy these from `TromboneChamp_Data/Managed` and your profile folder:
 - 0Harmony.dll
 - BepInEx.dll
 - Assembly-CSharp.dll